siosios/phoenix/docs/testing.md

 #### the quick way (all automated)
 1. run `yarn run test-requirements:ocis` (`yarn run test-requirements:ocis:mac` for Mac users) to install, configure and run all ocis requirements
-2. run `BACKEND_HOST=https://<ocis-server>:9200 SERVER_HOST=https://<ocis-server>:9200 yarn run acceptance-tests-ocis <feature-files-to-test>` to run the tests, the feature files are located in the "tests/acceptance/features" subdirectories.
+2. run `yarn run acceptance-tests-ocis <feature-files-to-test>` to run the tests, the feature files are located in the "tests/acceptance/features" subdirectories.
 3. after the tests run `yarn run killall` to stop all created docker containers, and the ocis services

 #### the manual way (e.g. to run from an existing ocis location)